Low-FODMAP Slow-Cooker Stuffed Bell Pepper Soup; Gluten-free, Dairy-free

 Low-FODMAP Slow Cooker Stuffed Bell Pepper Soup; Gluten-free, Dairy-free

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients.
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients *using available FODMAP data at time of posting.
+However, if you have trouble tolerating large amounts of tomatoes, you may wish to adjust your serving size.

 Prep time: 15 min